bjornahlander/notes/AgileDevelopment/agile_methods.md

 ### Extreme programming
 **Big idea:** Increment then simplify.

 Add functionality (with tests), when it works look for reduced simplicity and apply refactoring to it.
 Cycle it.
 Extreme in the sense of taking common-sense principles and practices to the extreme.

+Key **techniques** in XP
+ * Short iterations
+ * Pair Programming
+ * User stories
+ * Refactoring
+ * Open Workspace
+ * Collective code ownerships
+ * Continous integration
+ * Test-first (TDD)

+Strenghs of XP is the consistency and strong oppinon in how programming should be practiced

+### Scrum
+**Big Idea:** Freeze requirements during short iterations.

+How should we handle change?
+Accept changes without letting them disrupt the current iteration.

+Key practices include
+ * Sprint planning in the beginning
+ * Closed-window rule, requirements can changed in a controlled way
+ * User stories decomposed in tasks
+ * Daily Scrum to track progres and isolate impediments
+ * Definition of DOne
+ * Task board and burndown charts to assess velocity
+ * Sprint review

+### Crystal
+**Big idea:** Osmotic communication

+Q and As flow naturally and with little disturbance within the team.

+Crystals 7 principles are:

+**Frequent delivery** as in all agile methods

+**Reflective improvement** in reflection workshop or iteration retrospective

+**Osmotic communication** in order to avoid impediments and costs due to bad communication within teams.

+**Personal safety** in the sense that people should be able to speak up without fear of reprisal.

+**Focus** refers to developers working unimpedimented.
+This involves not being asked to perform many tasks at once, handle side tasks not relevant to the project goals, cope woth frequent interuptions etc

+**Early access to expert users** is refering to customer involvement, but in a more realistic way.
+Maybe one hour a week?

+**Technical environment with automated tests, configuration management and frequent integration** ...self explanatory

+Crystal is morea concentrate of software development wisdom than step by step guide.
+Whats unique about Crystal is it's avoidance of dogmatism.